Malcolm-G-Moringa/Code-challenge-WK1/README.md

 - (Alternate Option) Open it in any editor of your choice.

 ### Alternative Two (Forking to your own repository)
-- On the top right corner of this page there is a button labelled Fork.
+- On the top right corner of this page there is a button labelled **Fork**.

 - Click on that button to fork the repo to your own account.